<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 happy young romantic couple in love have fun on beautiful beach at beautiful summer day

-In decades past, our parents and grandparents have considered retirement to be the end of "working" in one's life.
+In decades past, our parents and grandparents often considered retirement the end of their working lives.
 After all, why else would you call it retirement?

 Financial benefits of working in retirement

-Maybe you took a great offer at another company, but left earlier than you wanted — and with less retirement savings than you needed.
+Maybe you took a great offer at another company, but left earlier than you wanted, and with less retirement savings than you needed.
 Instead of drawing down your savings early in retirement, you can work a little longer to make up the difference.

 Working in retirement can also help you meet your day-to-day financial requirements.
 Expenses in retirement can actually unexpectedly increase, and the cost of living in the United States continues to rise.
 By working in retirement, you may be able to keep these expenses down, especially if your employer offers benefits like health care coverage.